Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 **Unary Operators**

-These are operators that works on one value.
+These are operators that work on one value.

 | Operator | Description | Example  |
 | :------: | :---------: | :------: |